minkcv/vm/docs/getting_started.md

     ./assembler -f myprogram.asm

-Which will produce a `myprogram.bin` file.
+Which will produce a `myprogram.vaporbin` file.

 #### Packing data into a ROM
 An included program called `convertsprite` can convert png images into the internal sprite format.
 The png images must use colors from the screen's 256 color palette as listed in `colorpalette.gpl` with the exception of a fully transparent pixel (alpha 0) which will cause the sprite color palette to use color 4 as transparency.
 The `colorpalette.gpl` file can be loaded into GIMP to make png creation easier.
 The png should be RGB, not indexed, and should have an alpha channel.
 If the png does not have an alpha channel then the `convertsprite` program will fail.